How Can You Calculate Shipping Costs with the USPS Shipping Calculator?

-In addition to telling the calculator where the package is going, you will have to specify how it is going to get there.
-The calculator will then ask you to choose between a flat rate option or a shape like a large package, envelope or postcard.
+In addition to telling the calculator where the package is going, you will have to specify how it will get there.
+The calculator will then ask you to choose between a flat rate option or a shape like a large package, envelope, or postcard.

-* If you select the flat rate option, you will further have to select between Priority Mail Medium or USPS Flat Rate Boxes.
-Additionally, along with the prices, the date of delivery will also be shown.
+- If you select the flat rate option, you must choose between Priority Mail Medium or USPS Flat Rate Boxes.
+Additionally, along with the prices, the delivery date will also be shown.

 Then out of the given options, you will need to select the box that looks most similar to your package.
-On clicking the “Next” button you will be able to see the rates and expected date of delivery.
+On clicking the “Next” button, you can see the rates and expected delivery date.

 4.4) Compare the rates

-After figuring out the estimated date of delivery and rates, you can compare it with other shipping options.
-This can be done by selecting the “Display All Options”, that is available on the top of the page.
+After figuring out the estimated delivery date and rates, you can compare it with other shipping options.
+This can be done by selecting “Display All Options,” which is available at the top of the page.

 Now you will need to select your mode of shipping.
-After that you can go ahead and add any extra services you may require, such as insurance, certificate of mailing etc. You will get the charges for each additional service from the USPS shipping rates by weight chart.
+After that, you can add any extra services you may require, such as insurance, certificate of mailing, etc. You will get the charges for each additional benefit from the USPS shipping rates by weight chart.

 4.6) Pay for the shipping and print labels

 Now that you have finalized your shipment and other details, you can proceed to make the payment.
-To do this, you will have to go to the USPS “Click n Ship” page.
+Doing this would help if you went to the USPS “Click n Ship” page.
 After this, download the labels for your package and get them printed or print them yourself.